-There are around 250 banks in Switzerland and yet many people in your environment probably use the same banks.
-When choosing a bank, you should ask yourself what YOU expect from a bank and what YOUR typical approach to money looks like.
-Because what represents the best bank for your neighbor may be the potentially worst choice for you.
+There are around 250 banks in Switzerland and yet many people in your neighbourhood probably use the same banks.
+When choosing a bank, you should ask yourself what YOU expect from a bank and what YOUR typical approach to money looks like because what is the best bank for your neighbour may be the worst choice for you.

 So that you don't have to check all Swiss banks, here is a selection for you.
-The Bank account comparison Switzerland focusses on online banks and has considered the following criteria: Favourable Fees, Payment options (Apple Pay, Google Pay etc.), Cash withdrawals, Security, interest and other relevant aspects.
+The Bank account comparison Switzerland focusses on online banks and has considered the following criteria: Low fees, payment options (Apple Pay, Google Pay etc.), cash withdrawals, security, interest rates and other relevant aspects.

 Either start directly in the overview, or go to the bank account finder, which asks you questions and can make a preselection for you.